Fred Williams (artist)

-Frederick Ronald Williams OBE (23 January 1927 – 22 April 1982) was an Australian painter and printmaker.
-He was one of Australia’s most important artists, and one of the twentieth century's major landscapists.
+Frederick Ronald Williams (23 January 1927 – 22 April 1982) was an Australian painter and printmaker.
+He was one of Australia's most important artists, and one of the twentieth century's major landscapists.
 He had more than seventy solo exhibitions during his career in Australian galleries, as well as the exhibition Fred Williams - Landscapes of a Continent at the Museum of Modern Art in New York in 1977.

 Early life and education

 Fred Williams was born on 23 January 1927 in Richmond, a suburb of Melbourne, Victoria, Australia, the son of an electrical engineer and a Richmond housewife.
 Williams left school at 14 and was apprenticed to a firm of Melbourne shopfitters and box makers.
-From 1943 to 1947 he studied at the National Gallery School, Melbourne, at first part-time and then full-time from 1945 at the age of 18.
+From 1943 to 1947, he studied at the National Gallery School, Melbourne, at first part-time and then full-time from 1945 at the age of 18.
 The Gallery School was traditional and academic, with a long and prestigious history.
 He also began lessons under George Bell the following year, who had his own art school in Melbourne.
 This continued until 1950.
 Bell was a conservative modern artist but a very influential teacher.

 Between 1952 and 1956, Williams studied part-time at the Chelsea School of Art, London (now Chelsea College of Art and Design) and in 1954 he did an etching course at the Central School of Arts and Crafts.
-He lived in a South Kensington bedsit and subsidised his art practice by working part-time at Savage’s picture framers.
+He lived in a South Kensington bedsit and subsidised his art practice by working part-time at Savage's picture framers.
 Williams returned to Melbourne in 1956, when his family was able to send him a cheap ticket aboard a ship bringing visitors to the Melbourne Olympics.

 He had work included in the 'Recent Australian Painting' exhibition at the Whitechapel Gallery, London, and 'Australian Painting: Colonial, Impressionism, Modern' at the Tate Gallery.